Jean-Pierre Jarier: Formula One

 After his good form in the 1973 F2 European series, Jarier nearly signed for Ferrari, but their established driver Clay Regazzoni insisted on having the young Austrian Niki Lauda as his teammate.
-In 1974 Jarier drove a full season of Formula One, signing with the Shadow Racing Cars team.
+In 1974, Jarier drove a full season of Formula One, signing with the Shadow Racing Cars team.
 He became team leader following the death of Peter Revson, and finished 3rd at the Monaco Grand Prix on his way to 14th overall.
 As a sports car driver.
 Jarier led Matra's successful defense of its world sports car title, and proved himself the fastest driver of all on the classic road circuits, being faster than Ickx at Nürburgring and the old Spa road circuit and winning three other rounds on GP circuits at Brands Hatch, Watkins Glen and Paul Ricard.

 1975 began Jarier putting his Shadow DN5 on pole position for the Argentine Grand Prix, only for a component to break in the warm-up, preventing Jarier from taking the start.
 He repeated the feat at the Brazilian Grand Prix, and then dominated the race until a fuel metering unit failed, ending his race.
 Bad luck and poor reliability would curse his season, though the Shadow team fell from the pace as well.
-His only points-scoring finish was for 4th place in the shortened Spanish Grand Prix.
+His only points-scoring finish was for fourth place in the shortened Spanish Grand Prix.

-Jarier spent 1976 with Shadow Racing Cars, qualifying 3rd in an updated version of the previous year's car, the DN5B and setting fastest lap at the opening Brazilian Grand Prix, before spinning off and crashing on James Hunt's oil whilst running second a few seconds behind Niki Lauda in a Ferrari.
+Jarier spent 1976 with Shadow Racing Cars, qualifying third in an updated version of the previous year's car, the DN5B and setting fastest lap at the opening Brazilian Grand Prix, before spinning off and crashing on James Hunt's oil whilst running second a few seconds behind Niki Lauda in a Ferrari.
 Subsequently, the car became uncompetitive, and Jarier failed to score any points.

-After this, his career slowed.
+After this, Jarier's career slowed.
 He switched to the ATS team in 1977, driving a Penske.
 He scored a point in his first race for the team, and then had one-off drives for Shadow and Équipe Ligier when the German team elected to miss the final races of the year.
 He also dabbled in sports cars, winning two races in an Alfa Romeo T33 with Arturo Merzario, and coming second at the Le Mans 24 Hours with Vern Schuppan in a Mirage.